skywolf829/APMGSRN/README.md

 ## Architecture

 Our model encodes 3D input coordinates to a high-dimensional feature space using a set of adaptive feature grids.
-During training, the adaptive grids learn to scale, translate, share, and rotate to overlap the features of the grids with regions of high complexity, helping the model perform better in areas that need more network parameters.
+During training, the adaptive grids learn to scale, translate, shear, and rotate to overlap the features of the grids with regions of high complexity, helping the model perform better in areas that need more network parameters.
 After finding a good spot, the grids freeze, allowing the decoder to fine-tune the feature grids to their spatial position.

 ## Videos